 You can study a single breadth subject from a wide range of disciplines distinct from your main field of study in your Bachelor (undergraduate) degree.
 Or you can choose the 'breadth track' and follow a specialist stream for the duration of your degree.

-The Living with Animals breadth track
+Living with Animals - Subject Progression

 Think about how and why animals are so integral to human society.
 Use case studies of current hot topics in animal welfare to examine human-animal relationships; how they originated, the process of domestication, changing attitudes throughout time and humankind's moral and ethical obligation to animals.